Pliskova surges into last four on least favourite surface

-PARIS Few people expected Karolina Pliskova to reach the French Open semi-finals and even the Czech, who admits to having limited claycourt skills, did not back herself for such an achievement.
+PARIS (Reuters) - Few people expected Karolina Pliskova to reach the French Open semi-finals and even the Czech, who admits to having limited claycourt skills, did not back herself for such an achievement.

 The world number three played safely throughout the match in windy conditions to beat Caroline Garcia 7-6(3) 6-4 and end the French presence in the main draw on Wednesday.